junxit/us-congress-bills-119/metadata.md

 - 2025-03-05 — Introduced in Senate
 - 2025-03-05 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2025-07-30 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2025-11-07 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Paul without amendment.
+Without written report.
+- 2025-11-07 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Paul without amendment.
+Without written report.
+- 2025-11-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 264.